September 12, 2024

 Artificial intelligence has been categorized as both science and technology.
 Computer scientist, mathematician, and AI pioneer John McCarthy coined the term “artificial intelligence” in 1955.
 He described it as “the science and engineering of making intelligent machines,” relating it to “using computers to understand human intelligence.”
 This definition is the basis for how we characterize AI today: the theory and process of training computers to perform complex tasks that usually require human input, enabling machines to simulate and even improve human capabilities.

 Today, artificial intelligence is typically referred to as technology.
-It’s a set of machine learning tools for data collection and analytics, natural language processing and generation, speech recognition, personalized recommendation systems, process automation, and more.
+It’s a set of machine-learning tools for data collection and analytics, natural language processing and generation, speech recognition, personalized recommendation systems, process automation, and more.
 Some of AI’s more well-known contemporary applications are chatbots, self-driving cars, and virtual assistants like Amazon’s Alexa and Apple’s Siri.

 The pursuit of artificial intelligence began more than 2,200 years ago in 380 BC, but it was more of an intellectual concept ruminated on by philosophers and theologians.
-AI was a hypothetical that felt so otherworldly, it was used as a storyline in mythological folklore.
+AI was a hypothetical that felt so otherworldly it was used as a storyline in mythological folklore.

 Like much of human history, artificial intelligence first surfaced in Ancient Greece.
 (Automated is derived from automatos, the Greek word for “acting of oneself.”)
 As the myth goes, Hephaestus, the god of crafts and metalworking, created a set of automated handmaids out of gold and bestowed them with the knowledge of the gods.
 Before that, Hephaestus made Talos, a mechanical “robot” assigned to protect Crete from invasions.
 The start of AI’s practical applications came in 250 BC when inventor and mathematician Ctesibius built the world’s first automatic system — a self-regulating water clock.